-The Washington Association of Juvenile Court Administrators (WAJCA) and JR have developed a unique statewide quality assurance structure unlike any other in the country.
+The Washington Association of Juvenile Court Administrators (WAJCA) and JR have developed a statewidecentralized QA structure.
 This partnership has led to a strong commitment to evidence and research-based model fidelity.
-Both WAJCA and JR allocate funds to a comprehensive quality assurance system that addresses the unique needs of each of the programs.
+Both WAJCA and JR allocate funds to a comprehensive QA system that addresses the unique needs of each of the programs.

 The success of EBPs is dependent upon a solid infrastructure.
 Funded by the state, WAJCA developed a statewide Case Management and Assessment Process (CMAP) coordinator position.
-In addition to the collaborative quality assurance structure, the juvenile courts and JR work together at both the local and statewide level to ensure programs are being implemented as designed.
+In addition to the collaborative QA structure, the juvenile courts and JR work together at both the local and statewide level to ensure programs are being implemented as designed.
 The JR central office provides fiscal and contract management oversight to these programs across the state.
 JR regional offices are located across the state and work with individual courts regarding billing and program reporting information.
-JR also provides program development, oversight and support to all the juvenile courts on an as-needed basis from a centralized headquarters location.
+JR also provides program development, oversight, and support to all the juvenile courts on an as-needed basis from a centralized headquarters location.

 In 2009, the state gradually reduced funding for these programs commensurate with decreasing state revenue.
-These reductions have impacted the number of state funded juvenile court programs that are being delivered.
+These reductions have impacted the number of state-funded juvenile court programs that are being delivered.
 Additionally, the counties have also had to contend with reductions in local funding.
 In spite of these fiscal tensions, the juvenile courts have continued to prioritize the delivery of EBPs and disposition alternatives.